tchen01/tchen01.github.io/research/krylov/krylov.md

 Note that the indices are offset, because the Lanczos algorithm is started with initial vector $q_1$.

 ## Derivation
-The derivation of the above result is so much difficult as it is tedious.
+The derivation of the above result is not particularly difficult although it is somewhat tedious.
 Before you read my derivation, I would highly recommend trying to derive it on your own, since it's a good chance to improve your familiarity with both algorithms.
 While I hope that my derivation is not too hard to follow, there are definitely other ways to arrive at the same result, and often to really start to understand something you have to work it out on your own.

-Recall that the three term Lanczos recurrence is,
+Recall that the Lanczos algorithm gives the three term recurrence,
 \begin{align*}
 Aq_j = \alpha_j q_j + \beta_{j-1}q_{j-1} + \beta_j q_{j+1}
 \end{align*}